pbaldisa/musical-analysis/README.md

 # musical-analysis
-This project aims at using statistics and a vast amount of data to find if physical attributes of a song make it popular.
-We will create a model to predict the next hit, if we find there is a correlation between success and the features selected.
+This project aims at using statistics and a vast amount of information to find whether there is a relationship between the physical attributes of a song and its popularity.
+To do so, we make a thorough analysis of the available data and train a few machine learning and statistical models to predict a song's success.

 We are currently populating a relational database using MySQL and we will use Python to build a model and test our hypothesis.